We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 State and Territory governments, local governments, regional universities, not-for-profit organisations, including indigenous organisations.

-The program will run over 3 years from 2023-24 to 2025-26.
-It will focus on a partnership approach, bringing together governments and communities to plan and deliver regional precincts that are tailored to local needs and have a shared vision in how the precinct connects to the region.
+The program will run over 4 years from 2023-24 to 2026-27.
+It requires a partnership approach, bringing together governments and communities to plan and deliver multi-purpose regional precincts that are place-based, tailored to local needs and have a shared vision in how the precinct connects to the region.
 Partners can be from government, First Nations groups, community organisations, regional universities or private enterprise.

-There are two streams of the regional Precincts and Partnerships Program which are delivered as two separate grant opportunities:
+There are two streams of the regional Precincts and Partnerships Program which are delivered as two separate funding opportunities:

 Check if you can apply